 Industry order bookings were no better, plunging 5.5 percent on the month and 8.3 percent on the year.

 SCB said the sharp fall in production was judged to be temporary based on underlying data, but declined to be more specific.
-It noted that it had revised 2011 and January 2012 data for both orders and output, muddying the waters for analysts seeking to make sense of the fall.

 In addition, Swedish Central Bank Deputy Governor Karolina Ekholm, a noted dove, said on the sidelines of a conference at the end of last month that Sweden's economy may have bottomed out, further fuelling expectations of unchanged rates.